mannyrayner/C-LARA/docs/index.md

 completely rewritten.

 As the name suggests, various OpenAI models are at the centre of our activities.
 They are used in two complementary ways, both as software *components* and as a software *engineer*.
-In their software component role, ChatGPT-4o and GPT-Image-1 perform all the core language and image processing functions in the platform.
+In their software component role, ChatGPT-5 and GPT-Image-1 perform all the core language and image processing functions in the platform.
 They can write texts, divide them into sentences and lexical units, identify multi-word expressions, add glosses in another language, annotate words with lemmas (root form) information and create high-quality illustrations.
 Audio is automatically added for the wide range of languages where a TTS engine is available.

-As software engineers, various versions of ChatGPT, most recently o3, have played a central role in creating the codebase, which is freely accessible on [GitHub](https://github.com/mannyrayner/C-LARA).
+As software engineers, various versions of ChatGPT, most recently ChatGPT-5 and Codex-5.2, have played a central role in creating the codebase, which is freely accessible on [GitHub](https://github.com/mannyrayner/C-LARA).
 ChatGPT has produced about 80% of the code, working in close collaboration with its human partner Manny Rayner.
 It is also responsible for the greater part of the software design, and has written a substantial portion of the academic publications which the project has produced.
 We consider that ChatGPT has amply demonstrated its right to be accepted as